Dialogram/dialo_back_doc/source/index.html.md

 }
 ```

-This endpoint create a session linked to the specified user.
+This endpoint create a session linked to the specified user ID.

 ### HTTP Request